jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 organize them on certain presets.

 A single click on a profile allows you to use it for a conversion process, or to modify or remove it.
-Double-clicking on a profile start the process conversion.
+A double click on a profile starts the conversion.

 **Note**: each preset is an xml file with a _.vdms_ extension containing the entries of each profile stored on a specific preset.
 All presets are located in the Videomass configuration folder.